Last Revised: April 27, 2023

 How do I schedule a Laboratory Clearance?
 The procedures for having your lab cleared by EHRS can be found on our website

 How do I dispose of unknown chemicals?
 An unknown chemical must be managed as hazardous waste and be evaluated on a case-by-case basis prior to removing it from your lab.
-Submit a Chemical Waste Pickup Request and write ‘Unknown’ in the Pickup Comments section along with any details you and your associates can provide about the unknown, such as: possible contents, location found, etc… Someone from EHRS will be in touch with the next step.
+Submit a Chemical Waste Pickup Form and write ‘Unknown’ in the Pickup Comments section along with any details you and your associates can provide about the unknown, such as: possible contents, location found, etc… Someone from EHRS will be in touch with the next step.

+What chemicals can I pour down the drain?
 Hazardous chemicals must never be poured down the drain as a method of disposal.
 Contact Jim Crumley of EHRS if you have specific questions about drain disposal.

 More In Chemical-waste